Dr. Peter Coco, Coordinator

 Der Gutzgauch auf dem Zaune sab by Anonymous

-The Hofstra Jazz Ensemble is a traditional Jazz big band that specializes in the music of Jazz masters such as Duke Ellington, Count Basie, Thad Jones and Charlie Parker.
-Past performances have included guest artists such as Byron Stripling, Ken Peplowski, Marion McPartland and Randy Brecker.
+The Hofstra Jazz Ensemble is a traditional Jazz big band that specializes in the music of Jazz masters such as Duke Ellington, Count Basie, Thad Jones, and Charlie Parker.
+Past performances have included guest artists such as Byron Stripling, Ken Peplowski, Marion McPartland, and Randy Brecker.
 The band performs regularly on campus while maintaining an active off-campus performing schedule.
-Rehearsals are scheduled for Wednesdays, 5:30-7:30 p.m. in Rm.
-020, Joseph G. Shapiro Family Hall.
+Rehearsals are scheduled for Wednesdays, 5:30 to 7:30 p.m. in Room 020 Joseph G. Shapiro Family Hall.

 All auditions for the Jazz Ensemble take place during the first week of the fall semester.
-A sign-up sheet can be found on the door of Rm.
-104, Joseph G. Shapiro Family Hall.
+A sign-up sheet can be found on the door of Room 104 Joseph G. Shapiro Family Hall.
 Any auditions after the scheduled dates can be arranged with Dr. Lalama.
-All students will be required to perform 2 prepared Jazz pieces in different rhythmic styles (swing, straight-eighth, slow, fast), sight reading, basic improvisation and scales/modes.
+All students will be required to perform two prepared Jazz pieces in different rhythmic styles (swing, straight-eighth, slow, fast), sight-reading, basic improvisation and scales/modes.

-Other Jazz ensembles (no audition required) include the Vocal Jazz Ensemble directed by Dr. Paula Berardinelli, Guitar Jazz Ensemble directed by Professor Rick Stone and student-run groups such as the Little Big Band (nonet) and several chamber Jazz combos.
-The combos are organized by Professor Robert Bowen and meet on Wednesdays, 8:00-9:30 p.m. in Rm.
-010, Joseph G. Shapiro Family Hall.
-These ensembles specialize in a diverse Jazz repertoire and perform at many on-campus functions, including concerts at the end of each semester.
+Other Jazz ensembles (no audition required) include the Vocal Jazz Ensemble, directed by Dr. Paula Berardinelli, Guitar Jazz Ensemble, directed by Professor Rick Stone, and student-run groups such as the Little Big Band (nonet) and several chamber Jazz combos.
+The combos are organized by Professor Robert Bowen and meet on Wednesdays, 8 to 9:30 p.m. in Room 010 Joseph G. Shapiro Family Hall.
+These ensembles specialize in a diverse Jazz repertoire and perform at many functions on campus, including concerts at the end of each semester.

-If any student would like to perform in a Jazz ensemble but is inexperienced in the style, he/she can register for Music 20 and join the Jazz 20 Ensemble (no audition required) that focuses on the basics of Jazz ensemble playing and improvisation.
-This ensemble meets 2:55 to 4:20 p.m. in Rm.
-020, Joseph G. Shapiro Family Hall, every Friday that there is no required Music 20 meeting.
+If any student would like to perform in a Jazz ensemble but is inexperienced in the style, they can register for Music 20 and join the Jazz 20 Ensemble (no audition required) that focuses on the basics of Jazz ensemble playing and improvisation.
+This ensemble meets 2:55 to 4:20 p.m. in Room 020 Joseph G. Shapiro Family Hall, every Friday that there is no required Music 20 meeting.